Introduction to .NET Core

 Figure 3 – ASP.NET Core architecture

-This one of the main components of an ASP Core project, which replaces the web.config from the previous versions of .NET.
+This is one of the main components of an ASP Core project, which replaces the web.config from the previous versions of .NET.
 It contains properties related to metadata (version, authors, compiling options) and dependencies (used by NuGet).
 It also allows on to specify build and publish options.

 DNX (Dot Net Execution Environment) is an SDK and a runtime environment which includes all the necessary elements to build and run .NET applications for Windows, Mac and Linux.
 It was built to run ASP.NET cross-platform applications and it enables its users to target the complete version of ASP.NET, as well as the light one, represented by .NET Core.